-Relying on Article 2 (right to life), the applicants complain that their relatives were abducted and subsequently killed by State officials, that the authorities failed to take effective measures to protect their lives and that the investigation into the abduction was ineffective.
-They further rely on Article 5 (right to liberty and security) and Article 13 (right to an effective remedy), complaining about the unlawfulness of their relatives' detention.
+Relying on Article 2 (right to life), the applicants complained that their relatives had been abducted and subsequently killed by State officials, that the authorities had failed to take effective measures to protect their lives and that the investigation into the abduction had been ineffective.
+They further relied in particular on Article 5 (right to liberty and security), complaining about the unlawfulness of their relatives' detention.